mattermost/mattermost-load-test-ng/docs/config/deployer.md

 *string*

 The type of instance for the Elasticsearch service.
-Note that instances that do not support EBS storage volumes are not allowed.
+Only AWS OpenSearch instances are allowed.
+Instances that do not support EBS storage volumes are not allowed.
 Check [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/supported-instance-types.html) for the full list of instance types.

 ### Version

 *string*

 Version of Elasticsearch to be deployed.
-The deployment only supports AWS OpenSearch versions.
-Check [AWS documentation](https://aws.amazon.com/opensearch-service/faqs/) to learn more about the versions.
+Deployments only support AWS OpenSearch versions compatible with ElasticSearch, up to and including ElasticSearch v7.10.0; i.e., the ones prefixed by `Elasticsearch_.`.
+Check [AWS documentation](https://aws.amazon.com/opensearch-service/faqs/) to learn more about the versions and the [`aws` Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/opensearch_domain#engine_version) to learn more about the specific string used.

 ## VpcID